Persistent motion of a Brownian particle subject to repulsive feedback with time delay: Introduction

-In any realistic setup of feedback control (and similarly in biological systems), there is some time lag (or {\em time delay}) between the reception of information (e.g., via a camera) and the actual control.
-Similarly, biological living systems with feedback mechanisms often exhibit some degree of sensorial delay \cite{mijalkov_engineering_2016}, communication delay \cite{hindes_hybrid_2016}, or, more generally, memory effects due to viscoelastic environments \cite{clark_self-generated_2022}.
-Thus, the idea of {\em instantaneous} feedback is often an idealization.
-Moreover, there is now increasing awareness that this time delay is not {\em per se} an annoyance, but can rather be an important ingredient to observe and stabilize certain dynamical behavior.
-The constructive role of time delay has already been shown in other contexts \cite{bechhoefer_feedback_2005, scholl_control_2016,scholl_eckehard_handbook_2007} including chaos control \cite{pyragas_continuous_1992, pyragas_control_1995}, \cite{tsui_control_2000}, laser systems \cite{bielawski_controlling_1994, marino_pseudo-spatial_2017}, chemical oscillatory systems \cite{schneider_continuous_1993} and reaction networks \cite{thanh_efficient_2017}.
-Also in colloidal systems, time-delayed feedback has already been shown to create intriguing effects.
-Examples in the field of transport of (one-dimensional) passive colloidal systems include current reversals \cite{lichtner_feedback-controlled_2010} and enhancements \cite{loos_delay-induced_2014,gernert_enhancement_2015}, but also band formation in two-dimensional interacting colloidal systems with collective time-delayed feedback \cite{tarama_traveling_2019}.
-Moreover, recent studies of (time-delayed) feedback control in {\em active} systems \cite{selmke_theory_2018-1, selmke_theory_2018}, \cite{franzl_active_2020} have revealed new effects such as delay-induced clustering and swarming \cite{mijalkov_engineering_2016,holubec_finite-size_2021-1,sprenger_active_2022,wang_spontaneous_2022}.
+In colloidal systems, time-delayed feedback has already been shown to create intriguing effects.
+Examples in the field of transport of (one-dimensional) passive colloidal systems include current reversals \cite{lichtner_feedback-controlled_2010} and enhancements \cite{lopez_realization_2008,loos_delay-induced_2014,gernert_enhancement_2015} in ratchet and tilted washboard systems, but also band formation in two-dimensional interacting colloidal systems with collective time-delayed feedback \cite{tarama_traveling_2019}.
+Moreover, recent studies of (time-delayed) feedback control in {\em active} systems \cite{selmke_theory_2018-1, selmke_theory_2018, franzl_active_2020} have revealed new effects such as delay-induced clustering and swarming \cite{mijalkov_engineering_2016,holubec_finite-size_2021-1,sprenger_active_2022,wang_spontaneous_2022}.
 Despite the increasing awareness of the relevance of delay and feedback effects in colloidal systems, theoretical studies of specific model systems are still rare.
 This is mainly due to the non-Markovianity of the underlying stochastic equations of motion, making explicit calculations challenging.
 Indeed, exact results only exist for {\em linear} models \cite{kuchler_langevins_1992-1, guillouzic_small_1999-1,frank_stationary_2001-2,frank_fokker-planck_2003-1}.
 However, in real colloidal systems, the interactions and forces involved are typically nonlinear.
 Motivated by these developments, we here present a theoretical study of a particular nonlinear model of a colloidal particle under time-delayed feedback.
 Specifically, we consider the two-dimensional translational motion of a single, spherical colloid subject to a repulsive force generated by a Gaussian potential centered around the particle position at an earlier time $t-\tau$.
 Thus, the position acts as a stochastic variable on which the control is performed.
 Our model differs in several aspects from earlier ones (see, e.g. \cite{loos_delay-induced_2014,gernert_enhancement_2015}).
 We here consider {\em repulsive} feedback, rather than the often studied case of trapping a particle by an attractive potential (stemming, e.g., from an optical tweezer).
-We note that similar nudging mechanisms have already been used in the context of the "photo-nudging" method for Janus particles \cite{qian_harnessing_2013,bregulla_stochastic_2014,selmke_theory_2018-1,selmke_theory_2018,franzl_active_2020,franzl_fully_2021}.
+We note that similar nudging mechanisms have already been used in the context of the ``photo-nudging" method for Janus particles \cite{qian_harnessing_2013,bregulla_stochastic_2014,selmke_theory_2018-1,selmke_theory_2018,franzl_active_2020,franzl_fully_2021}.
 A second difference is that the force is nonlinear in the particle position and finite in range.
 Thus, although our model is not directly designed to describe a specific experiment and is, in this sense, hypothetical, it allows us to focus exclusively on several important features of a control scheme for Brownian particles: time-delay, repulsion, and nonlinearity.